-- Add an audio effect that modifies the voice (for example, a robot voice, radio distortion, or static)
+- Add an audio effect that modifies the voice (i.e., robot voice, radio distortion, echo, static).

-- Use a third-party audio engine (such as Wwise) for voice render instead of an automatic render device provided by Vivox
+- Use a third-party audio engine (i.e., Wwise, FMOD) for render instead of an automatic render provided by Vivox.

 The Vivox Core SDK provides four hooks for optional callback functions that allow access to the audio buffers: